ShubhMody/ShubhMody/README.md

 # Hi there 👋 I'm Shubh

-### I build things that turn raw, messy data into a decision
+### I build things that turn raw, messy data into decisions

 </div>